Dark Neutrinos and a Three Portal Connection to the Standard Model: Three portal phenomenology

+In the limiting case of a neutrinophilic model ($\chi=\lambda_{\Phi H}=0$), the vector and scalar particles present a challenge for detection.
+Nonetheless, if light, they can be searched for in meson decays~\cite{Laha:2013xua,Bakhti:2017jhm} and at neutrino experiments~\cite{Bakhti:2018avv}.
 Finally, the faster decays of $\nu_h$ and its self-interactions can help ameliorate tensions with cosmological observations.
 We do not comment further on this, but note that great effort has been put into accommodating eV scale sterile neutrinos charged under new forces with cosmological observables~\cite{Hannestad:2013ana,Dasgupta:2013zpn,Mirizzi:2014ama,Chu:2015ipa,Cherry:2016jol,Chu:2018gxk,Song:2018zyl} (see also Ref.~\cite{Escudero:2019gzq} for an interesting discussion where the $Z^\prime$ decay to neutrinos leads to an altered expansions history of the Universe).
 We note that an eV sterile neutrino with relatively large mixing could be easily accommodated in our ESS framework.
 The eV neutrino would be mainly in the $\nu_D$ direction and would have strong hidden gauge interactions.